 You feel numb.
 Don’t know how or why to go on.
 You’re walking through a dream.
 Nothing seems real and you don’t want it to be.
 The reality is too much to bear.
 Denial and numbness help you deal with grief at the pace that you can.

 You feel abandoned.
 Angry at the person who’s gone.
 “Why did you leave me,” goes over and over in your head.
 You hate the whole world and the life you are now forced to live.
-This is when you begin to reproach yourself, but self-reproach is your anger turned against you.
+This is when you may begin to reproach yourself.
+But self-reproach is your anger turned against you.
 Anger is necessary to heal.
 Allow yourself to feel your anger.

 Reality hits.
 You’re alone.
 You feel empty and wonder what’s the point in going on?
 How can you ever get through this?
 Live your life alone?
 Depression after a loss is normal.
 What happened is very sad.
-It feels like the depression won’t end.
+Sometimes it feels like the depression won’t end.

-But, if hopelessness settles in or you can’t get free of self-accusations, it’s time to get help.
+But, if feelings of hopelessness settle in or you can’t get free of self-accusations, it’s time to get yourself some professional help.

 You’ll never like this new reality, but eventually, you accept it.
-Now, you enter into life again.
-Start being with friends.
+Now, you’re ready to enter life again.
+You start being with friends.
 Come out of your isolation.
 Try to live in a world where your loved one is missing.
 You begin to feel alive again.

 The Way To Get Through Grief

+Remember.
 Remembering is a way out of hopelessness.
-Going through the good memories of what you had and lost helps you know they now live inside you.
+Going through the good memories of what you had and lost helps you know that your loved one now lives inside you.

 “Love demands everything, they say, but my love demands only this: that no matter what happens or how long it takes, you`ll keep faith in me, you`ll remember who we are, and you’ll never feel despair.” ― Ann Brashares, My Name Is Memory

 “You’ll remember who we are.”
 In grief, you’ll remember who the two of you were.
-You can bring back the memories not only of who you were then but of who you are.
-In those memories, you’ll find yourself again.
+But, maybe, more importantly, you will also bring back the memories of who you are.
+In that remembering, you can find yourself again.

-If your grief is for a love that hurt you, that very act of remembering – can bring you back to your goodness once again.
-It will also help you know what you don’t want to repeat.
-And to commit yourself to finding what you need.
+If your grief is for a love that hurt you, the very act of remembering – can bring you back to your goodness once again.
+It can also help you know what you don’t want to repeat.
+And, you can commit yourself to finding what you need.

-As you allow yourself your tears and missing those moments you remember, they’ll give you the fuel you need to take them into your future.
+As you allow yourself your tears and missing those moments you remember, they’ll give you important emotional fuel to take yourself into your future.

 “A man devoid of hope and conscious of being so has ceased to belong to the future.” ― Albert Camus, The Myth of Sisyphus and Other Essays

 There is a future.
-When you hold your memories of love inside you, of your capacity to love and be lovable, you’ll have the hope and resources to move on.
+When you hold your memories of love inside you, especially your capacity to love and be lovable, you will have the hope and the resources to move on.

-If you’ve been disappointed in love, remembering what is good in you, and what you want, can give you resolve and hope to create a different future.
+If you’ve been disappointed in love, remembering what is good in you, and what you want, can give you the resolve and the hope to create a different future.

-But if you continue to be stuck in hopelessness, psychotherapy is a good (the best) option.
-Therapy can help you get through the old traumas in love, your regrets, and self-reproaches.
-You’ll learn to hold on to what was good and strengthen your self-worth.
-You’ll feel better in time.
-It’s not impossible to re-light your hope in life and in love.
+You’ll learn to hold on to what is good in yourself.
+You’ll strengthen your self-worth.
+You will feel better in time.
+It’s not impossible to re-ignite your hope in life and in love.